jax-ml/jax/docs/export/export.md

     and the default since October 21st, 2023 (JAX 0.4.20).
   * Version 9 adds support for effects.
     See the docstring for `export.Exported` for the precise calling convention.
-    In this serialization version we also tag the platform index and the dimension variables arguments with `jax.global_constant` attributes.
+    In this calling convention version we also tag the platform index and the dimension variables arguments with `jax.global_constant` attributes.
     Supported by XlaCallModule since October 27th, 2023, available in JAX since October 20th, 2023 (JAX 0.4.20),